 2. Set the permalinks structure

-This option allows to define the way your URLs will be build.
-WordPress has 6 predefined types of URL structure and also lets you choose custom one.
+This option allows you to define the way, URLs will be built.
+WordPress has 6 predefined types of URL structure and also lets you choose a custom one.

 Why set the permalinks before migration?
 Here’s the thing: you have the option to make your URLs SEO friendly during the migration, and all the links will be rebuilt according to WordPress permalink settings.
 But if decide to make changes to your URLs after the content has been migrated, you’ll end up with broken site navigation, as the links connecting elements within your website won’t work.

 To change your WordPress permalinks, go to Settings – Permalinks in your WordPress dashboard and select the suitable structure.